vyvyd/context-aware-feedback-button/README.md

 This allows individual microfrontends to configure the feedback email-address as they need.

-### Assumptions
+### Constraints
-1. Configuring the property is done through DOM events
+1. Since the button is to be used across various UI toolkits/frameworks, the solution was based on web-components.
+2. [StencilJS](https://stenciljs.com/) was used to create web-components

 ## Running the application